for3v3rInFriendZone/flight-advisor-test/README.md

 Above you can see `flight-advisor` database structure which can help you visualise what this small app can do.

-You will find `Postman.collections` file in this repository with all the requests predefined. \
+Inside `files` folder you will find `flight-advisor.postman_collection.json` file for this app with all the requests predefined. \
 Use below explained endpoints as a guide.

 Currently, `root url` is set to `localhost:8080/api`

 ### Notable precondition
-Since there are two `.txt` files provided - `airports.txt` and `routes.txt` which are used to populate all available airports and theirs possible routes, we should import them first by using following APIs:
+Since there are two `.txt` files provided - `files/airports.txt` and `files/routes.txt` which are used to populate all available airports and theirs possible routes, we should import them first by using following APIs:
 - `POST /upload/airports` - Upload `airports.txt` using this API (this will also create cities which are mentioned in this file).

 - `POST /upload/routes` - Upload `routes.txt` using this API (this will also populate graph for searching cheapest routes).